Saint Matthew Facts

 Matthew The Apostle facts tell us that Matthew brought the gospel to Ethiopia and Egypt.
 Hyrcanus the king had him killed with a spear.

-Apostle Matthew Facts and Symbols
+Facts and Symbols

-One of the Matthew the Apostle facts is that St. Matthew, also called Levi, begins following Jesus when he worked as a tax collector in Capernaum.
+One of the Matthew the Apostle facts is that St. Matthew, also called Levi, began following Jesus when he worked as a tax collector in Capernaum.
 Matthew was sitting in a tax booth, also called a customs house, and Jesus said to him, “Follow me.”
 Jesus immediately went to a house where he ate with tax collectors and sinners.

 As you probably know, Jews did not like tax collectors, because they worked for the Roman oppressors.